li-xin-yi/lctemplates/docs/source/tips.md

         return len(seen)
 ```

-Thus, if you write the square properly, you may even pass a problem with an efficient algorithm.
+Thus, if you write the square properly, you may even pass a problem with an inefficient algorithm.

 ```{dropdown} More
 **Extension**: How about *square root*?
 I also measured three ways (`**0.5`,  `math.sqrt` and `pow(,0.5)`) on a large scale of data and found that `math.sqrt` has the shortest runtime but not so obviously.
 (Test results are available in [the same notebook](https://github.com/li-xin-yi/lctemplates/blob/main/test/square-test.ipynb)).